JackaBoiGamez/JackaBoiGamez/README.md

-- Hi I am JackaBoiGames, Jack, or Jackson.
+- Hi I am JackaBoiGamez, Jack, or Jackson.
 - I code Spigot-api plugins and work on Minecraft servers.
 - On my YouTube channel I show off some of the plugins along with playing some fun mini-game plugins I make.